 Two Republican senators ask US FTC to investigate TikTok's data collection practices

-WASHINGTON: Two US Republican senators on Thursday (Aug 13) asked the Federal Trade Commission for an investigation of video-sharing app TikTok's consumer data collection and processing practices.
+WASHINGTON: Two U.S. Republican senators on Thursday asked the Federal Trade Commission for an investigation of video-sharing app TikTok's consumer data collection and processing practices.

 The request was in a letter by Senator Jerry Moran, chair of the Senate Commerce Subcommittee on Consumer Protection and Senator John Thune, chairman of the Senate Commerce Subcommittee on Communications, Technology, Innovation, and the Internet.